 George also made a stunning start to the 2016/17 season for Bath Rugby that included reviving a lost art - four drop goals in the first five games, two against Northampton Saints in an 18-14 win at Franklin’s Gardens.
 In November, he scored his fourth Test try against South Africa and also impressed with his subtle distribution skills in the second match of the Old Mutual Wealth Series against Fiji.
 George’s long pass that led to Semesa Rokoduguni’s second try was a gem.

 He initially appeared for Leicester Tigers at the age of 16 years and 237 days in the LV= Cup match against Yorkshire Carnegie in November 2009, but that was not all.
 He was in direct opposition at fly half to his older brother Joe, and they were watched by proud father Mike, the former England defence coach, now the head coach at Toulon.
 George’s younger brother Jacob has played for Saddleworth Rangers.

-George, who has produced impressive performances since joining Bath last season, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
-By the end of last season he had taken his total to 728 points in 77 matches in the competition for Leicester and Bath.
+George, who has produced impressive performances since joining Bath three seasons ago, made 41 senior appearances for Leicester including 26 in the Premiership, scoring 275 points overall.
+By the end of this September he had taken his total to 790 points in 82 matches in the competition for Leicester and Bath.